Best Overend: Career

-Overend went to London in 1931, where he first worked for Raymond McGrath, a fellow Australian who was then working on the interiors of the BBC's Broadcasting House.
-Overend soon left in July 1931 to work for ‘Wonderful Wells’ (Wells Coates).

-He worked under Wells Coates as chief draftsman for over eighteen months when the office was developing the Isokon Flats.
+In 1926 he became an articled pupil in the practice of architect Hugh Vivian Taylor, who was an expert in acoustics and specialised in the design of theatres and broadcasting stations.
+During this time, he worked on additions to Station 2AY Broadcasting Studio in Albury in 1930, and the remodelling of the Crown Theatre for HO Peterson Esq.
+Overend moved to London in 1931, where he first worked for Raymond McGrath, a fellow Australian who was then working on the interiors of the BBC's Broadcasting House.
+Overend soon left in July 1931 to work for modernist architect and designer Wells Coates.
+Under Wells Coates he worked as chief draftsman for over eighteen months when the office was developing the iconic Isokon Flats.

-In September 1931 he received a job offer from Serge Chermayeff (whose office adjoined McGrath’s) to do the drawings and calculations for a house which he designed on his own.
+In September 1931 he received a job offer from Serge Chermayeff (whose office adjoined McGrath's) to do the drawings and calculations for a house which he designed on his own.
 Wells later rejected the offer on behalf for Overend as he refused to let Overend work under Chermayeff as his subordinate.
 Overend passed his RIBA examinations in 1932 and joined the Architectural Association.

+Overend was also a prolific writer, contributing regularly to The Argus, Australian Home Beautiful, and a variety of other esteemed publications.
+He was widely recognised for his exceptional ability to identify and articulate emerging trends well before they became evident to the broader public.
+With a forward-thinking approach, Overend consistently provided insightful commentary on innovations, highlighting their practical applications and advantages.
+His writings served as a valuable resource for designers and homeowners, offering them guidance and inspiration to adopt and implement these advancements in their projects.
+Through his work, Overend played a significant role in shaping the discourse around modern design and construction practices in Australia.